EricHayter/yadb-docs/_posts/2025-06-02-page-buffer.markdown

     ...
 };
 ```
-When implemented correctly, the page buffer pool should be completely
+When implemented correctly, the page buffer should be completely
-invisible to the user, automatically copying and evicting pages as needed
+invisible to the user, automatically loading  and evicting pages as needed
 to perform efficient reads and writes.

 *Note: A subsequent post may be made in the future to discuss some of the